The Law Matters

-A smart arrest policy can both provide a societal stamp of disapproval and provide an opportunity to intervene and stop the progression of use.
-Keeping marijuana illegal through an appropriate application of the laws that cater for “youthful indiscretions” and which focus on supply / dealers is as much a public safety policy as it is a public health policy.
+A smart arrest policy can provide both a societal stamp of disapproval and an opportunity to intervene and stop the progression of use.
+Keeping marijuana illegal through an appropriate application of the laws which cater for “youthful indiscretions” and which focus on supply / dealers is as much a public safety policy as it is a public health policy.

 NZ researcher Gerald Waters says that international research and best practice evaluations around alcohol and drug courts show they are probably the most effective in stopping recidivist.
 Participants in the courts must undergo intense rehabilitative programmes, alongside community work, to address substance addiction and the related criminal behaviour – thereby interrupting the cycle of addiction-driven offending.

 “It looks at the underlying causes, not just punishing people… It is non-adversarial, so you have defence and prosecution working together – for the betterment of those who would perhaps react positively to treatment.”